mgcooper/icemodel/STYLE.md

 - Organize reusable functions into the relevant namespaces instead of leaving them at arbitrary top level.
 - When moving or renaming a function, update all call sites, tests, and docs/comments that describe the public entry point.

+## Array growth and existence checks

+- `%#ok<AGROW>` is not allowed.
+Preallocate the output or compute its size before the loop.
+If a growing pattern is unavoidable, restructure the algorithm so the size is known up front (e.g. count matches first, then allocate, then fill).
+- `%#ok<...>` lint suppressions of any kind (DATST, ASGLU, NASGU, etc.) are not allowed in new code.
+Refactor the code to remove the underlying warning rather than silencing it.
+- Use `isfolder(p)` and `isfile(p)` instead of `exist(p, 'dir') == 7`
+  and `exist(p, 'file') == 2`.
+The numeric `exist` codes are an artifact of an older API; the boolean predicates read more clearly and avoid the magic numbers 2 and 7.

+## File renames and moves

+- Use `git mv` when renaming or moving any tracked file, including function files.
+Do not delete the old file and create a new one — git loses the rename history and reviewers see two unrelated changes.
+- After `git mv`, edit content in place.
+MATLAB requires the function declaration to match the filename, so a rename almost always needs a follow-up edit to the function-line, the docstring, and any internal error identifiers.

 ## Documentation and comments

 - Add docstrings when creating new functions and comment on all code.